apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/processing_data.md

 # [](#processing-data) Processing data

-From the previous chapters, we know two things:
+From the previous lessons, we know two things:

 1. We can use `Apify.pushData()` to save data to the default dataset.
 2. The default dataset files are saved in the `apify_storage/datasets/default` folder.